taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 }
 ```

-## Reading the ROM Data Buffer
+## Reading the ROM

 Since we're considering this project an emulator, each Chip-8 program file can be considered a ROM.
 The ROM is just binary data, and we're writing the program to interpret it.
 We can imagine the Chip8 CPU to be a virtual console, and a Chip-8 ROM to be a virtual game cartridge.

-The ROM buffer will take the raw binary and translate it into 16-bit big endian words (a word is a unit of data consisting of a set amount of bits).
+The ROM buffer will take the raw binary file and translate it into 16-bit big endian words (a word is a unit of data consisting of a set amount of bits).
 This is where that [hex dump article](/bits-bytes-bases-and-a-hex-dump-javascript/) comes in handy.
-With a **buffer** we're collecting the binary data and converting it into blocks that I can use, in this case the 16-bit opcodes.
+I'm collecting the binary data and converting it into blocks that I can use, in this case the 16-bit opcodes.
 Big endian means that the most significant byte will be first in the buffer, so when it encounters the two bytes `12 34`, it will create a `1234` 16-bit code.
 A little endian code would look like `3412`.

 <div class="filename">RomBuffer.js</div>